 However, buildings with I-Cards may need to be issued a C of O, if any lawful alteration or conversion work was performed in the building after the last date listed on the I-Card.

 What is your building doesn’t have an I-Card or C of O?

 If you are a renter in a building that doesn’t have a CO, this means that your landlord is not permitted to collect rent from you.
 As such, the landlord will be unable to sue you in housing court in the event you stop paying your rent.
 However, a landlord may still evict you in what’s called a holdover proceeding.

 If you’re buying an apartment, you will need at least a temporary C of O to start the financing process.
 However, many lenders expect to have the final C of O issued prior to approving financing.
 However, if the building is new construction, don’t be surprised if the date for obtaining a final C of O keeps changing.

 Do you have to update your CO when you renovate?

 If you're undergoing substantial renovations or purchasing a property you intend to renovate, you probably need to update the C of O and obtain the proper permits to complete the desired work.

 Any renovation or alteration that creates a change in the number of rooms, or a change in the legal use of the building will require a permit. (e.g., a two-family that turns into a three-family by adding a basement apartment).

 A qualified architect or engineer can review your renovation plans to flag any potential issues and inform you when an updated C of O will be required for your project.

-If you are purchasing “as-is” or “bank owned” property, typically you will be responsible for correcting any C of O problems that exist and/or are discovered.
-As such, it’s important to review your purchase agreement, to determine the scope and cost associated with purchasing the property, especially if C of O problems are discovered.
+If you are purchasing “as-is” or “bank owned” property, typically, you will be responsible for correcting any C of O problems that exist and/or are discovered.
+As such, it’s essential to review your purchase agreement, to determine the scope and cost associated with purchasing the property, especially if C of O problems are discovered.